vile/discord-role-scraper/README.md

 No, I will not help you with this script (follow the [Linux](#usage-linux) and [Windows](#usage-windows) sections above).
 No, I will not make you any scripts.

+### When I build my own exe, it immediately closes or says it can't find a module (e.g. tomli)

+Make sure you've installed the script dependencies as well before building.
+PyInstaller does not automatically download packages/libraries for you, it only looks locally (either global installs or venv).